eternalquest/JobApplicationTracker/README.md

 ---

 ## 🚀 Features
-- 📝 Save job details (company name, role, URL) instantly
+- 📝 Save job details (company name, role, URL, notes, status) instantly
 - 🔗 Syncs automatically with **Google Sheets**
 - 📊 Easily analyze and organize your applications later
 - ⚡ Lightweight and easy to use